Eneida M. Silva, PHD

 Our Practice in Manchester and Tolland, CT

-Dr. Silva has specialized training in conducting Autism / Autism Spectrum Disorder assessments, neuropsychological evaluations, child and adult trauma, ADHD, Post Traumatic Stress Disorder (PTSD), dyslexia, learning disabilities, and reactive attachment disorder.
+Dr. Silva has expertise in conducting Autism / Autism Spectrum Disorder assessments, neuropsychological evaluations, child and adult trauma, ADHD, Post Traumatic Stress Disorder (PTSD), Dyslexia, learning disabilities, and reactive attachment disorder.
 Dr. Silva is fluent in both Spanish and Portuguese.
 Dr. Silva also has extensive experience conducting school based evaluations -- psychological, psycho-educational, and neuropsychological assessments.

 What types of evaluations does Dr. Silva conduct?

 - Neuropsychological assessments - children, adolescents, and adults: memory issues, mood instability, learning disabilities/dyslexia, ADHD, executive functioning issues, traumatic brain injury, and Post Traumatic Stress Disorder

 - School evaluations - psychological and psycho-educational